codefinite-vri/Altruistica-By-Pentagon-Aspireathon/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8001](http://localhost:8001) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-# Connect to Node.js Backend
+## Connect to Node.js Backend

 ### Running the server

-In a separate terminal, type node `backend/server.js` to get the server running.
+In a separate terminal, type `node backend/server.js` to get the server running.
+To test whether it is running, you can load `https://localhost:8082` and a 'Hello World; will be displayed.

-#Other Commands - Don't use right now!
+##  Other Commands - Don't use right now!

 ### `npm test`